-- Correcting any errors you identify on the edited proof. - Ensuring that the Text is in order. - Sending the finalised files to the printer. - Distributing the printed copies of the issue. - Sales and Marketing.
+- Correcting any errors you identify on the edited proof. - Ensuring that the Text is in order. - Finalising the files, and converting it to PDF and html. - Publishing the files on Journals Online, our AP e-publishing portal. - Marketing the e-published work.